Examples taken from the DOT pocket reference

 Example 5: Showing A Path

 Note that there's also a shorthand method as follows:

-Another Example of a Subgraph, In this example I group nodes together seperately from their edges, And also uses the graph attribute splines=line; to specify that edges should be drawn only as straight lines, no curves allowed.
+Another Example of a sub-graph, In this example I group nodes together separately from their edges, And also uses the graph attribute splines=line; to specify that edges should be drawn only as straight lines, no curves allowed.

 Example 7: Large Graphs

 To make it easier to input large graph descriptions, One may group edges together with a set of braces, It may also help to lay the graph out left to right instead of top to bottom.

 Another feature that can make large graphs manageable is to group nodes together at the same rank, the graph above for example is copied from a specific assignment, but doesn't look the same because of how the nodes are shifted around to fit in a more space optimal, but less visually simple way.
 We can make it look much more similar by grouping the nodes together for display as is done in the assignment with rank, as follows